digikar99/numericals/docs/manual.md

 There are two main asdf systems:

-- `numericals` is designed to work with `cl:array` so that interfacing with the rest of the lisp ecosystem is trivial.
+- `numericals` is designed to work with `cl:array` so that interfacing with the rest of the lisp ecosystem is trivial
 - `dense-numericals` is designed to work with [dense-arrays:array](https://github.com/digikar99/dense-arrays)

 Each of these has a number of systems and corresponding packages: